edgedb/edgedb/docs/edgeql/literals.rst

   {<duration>'-0:00:00.000015'}
   db> select <duration>'5 hours 4 minutes 3 seconds';
   {<duration>'5:04:03'}
+  db> select <duration>'8760 hours'; # about a year {<duration>'8760:00:00'}

+All temporal units beyond ``hour`` no longer correspond to a fixed duration of time; the length of a day/month/year/etc. changes based on daylight savings time, the month in question, leap years, etc.

-The :eql:type:`cal::relative_duration` type represents a "calendar" duration, like ``1 month``.
+By contrast, the :eql:type:`cal::relative_duration` type represents a "calendar" duration, like ``1 month``.
 Because months have different number of days, ``1 month`` doesn't correspond to a fixed number of milliseconds, but it's often a useful quantity to represent recurring events, postponements, etc.

 .. note::

-  The ``cal::relative_duration`` type supports the same units as ``duration``, plus ``days``, ``weeks``, ``months``, ``years``, ``decades``, ``centuries``, and ``millennium``.
+  The ``cal::relative_duration`` type supports the same units as ``duration``, plus ``days``, ``weeks``, ``months``, ``years``, ``decades``, ``centuries``, and ``millennia``.

 To declare relative duration literals: